-An evaluation and a characterisation of the current state of the environment likely to be affected by the Draft LACAP has been undertaken to inform the SEA process.
+An evaluation and a characterisation of the current state of the environment likely to be affected by the LACAP was undertaken to inform the SEA process.
 This section of the SEA Environmental Report documents this evaluation.
 The following Environmental Components were considered during this evaluation: